greenelab/phenoplier_manuscript/manuscript.md

 **Schematic of the PhenoPLIER framework.**
 **a)** High-level schematic of PhenoPLIER (a gene module-based method) in the context of TWAS (single-gene) and GWAS (genetic variants).
 PhenoPLIER integrates groups of genes co-expressed in specific cell types (gene modules) with gene-trait and gene-drug associations.
-**b)** The integration consists in projecting gene-trait/gene-drug associations from PhenomeXcan/LINCS L1000 (bottom) to a latent space based on gene modules (represented by latent variables/LVs) from MultiPLIER (top).
+**b)** The integration consists of projecting gene-trait/gene-drug associations from PhenomeXcan/LINCS L1000 (bottom) to a latent space based on gene modules (represented by latent variables/LVs) from MultiPLIER (top).
 The process generates matrix $\mathbf{\hat{M}}$, where each trait/drug is now described by LVs (only traits are shown).
 **c)** LV603, termed as a neutrophil signature in the original MultiPLIER study, was associated in PhenoPLIER with neutrophil counts and other white blood cells (bottom, showing the top 10 traits for LV603).
 Genes in LV603 were expressed in relevant cell types (top).